Ritam-Guha/Datasets/Feature engineered/UCI/README.md

 * t2 = data.testLabel;

-***Specifically for MATLAB, I felt the test-train division was a bit difficult.
-That's why instead of using CSV for MATLAB, I prefer processing the data and storing them in mat files***
+***Specifically for MATLAB, I feel that the test-train division is a bit difficult.
+That's why instead of using csv for MATLAB, I prefer processing the data and storing them in mat files***

 The mat files contain data division in 70-30 format (70% training, 30% testing).
 Validation sets are not provided, I prefer using k-fold cross validation with training data only.
 So, validation sets are not required at all.